REFATESHAQ/REFATESHAQ/README.md

 3) The proposed PIDC-NN architecture was studied at  different values of gain coefficients, i.e., KP, KI, and KD; sampling time (dt); and arbitrary value (AV).
 A comparison between the PIDC-NN architecture and state-of-the-art  CNN models is also presented.

-I have developed this algorithm for a Coal Preparation Plant in order to distinguish between coal and gangue; however,  I want to extend this work to include lung cancer and breast cancer.
-My aim is to collect Chest Computerised Tomography (CT) Images in addition to Normal and Abnormal Mammogram Images.
+I have developed this algorithm for a Coal Preparation Plant in order to distinguish between coal and gangue; however,  I want to extend this work to include Breast Cancer and Lung Cancer.
+My aim is to collect Normal and Abnormal Mammogram Images of Breast, in addition to Chest Computerised Tomography (CT) Images.
 Next, these images are used as the data inputs to PIDC-NN (MinerNet).

-To be honest with you, I have started this project and the results of experiments revealed that the proposed method can provide appealing results and be directly applied to cancer classification.
+To be honest with you, I have started this project alone and the results of experiments revealed that the proposed method can provide appealing results and can be directly applied to cancer classification.

-The secret behind the PIDC-NN is that can eliminate the problem of overfitting and irregular oscillation during the training process.
+The secret behind the PIDC-NN (MinerNet) is that can eliminate the problem of overfitting and irregular oscillation during the training process.
 Moreover, PIDC-NN can learn faster than CNNS.

 ![Untitled-3](https://github.com/REFATESHAQ/REFATESHAQ/assets/48349737/963741e4-95a4-4251-b04d-1a798480a25e)